RauhoferE/spread-toolkit-docker/README.md

 This guide explains how to run the **Spread Toolkit** using Docker and Docker Compose.
 It covers network setup, container IP assignment, configuration, and port mapping.

+## Info

+This image is for x64 based cpus and based on the archlinux image.

 ## 1. Create a Docker Network

 Create a dedicated Docker network: